 There is no “best” registry cleaner.

 There are a wide variety of opinions on registry cleaners and PC cleaning tools.
-Many people believe that they’re valuable and important tools to keep your system running smoothly.
+Many people believe they’re valuable and important tools to keep your system running smoothly.

 Become a Patron of Ask Leo! and go ad-free!

-It’s rarely needed
+Registry cleaners are rarely needed

-My fundamental belief is that the best registry cleaner is no registry cleaner at all.
+The best registry cleaner is no registry cleaner at all.

 When to run a registry cleaner